GunnarIng/The-landlord/README.md

-#"The LadndLord Game"
+The LandLord Text-based Game

  In this story you have to make the right choices to avoid getting evicted by the landlord.
-You will have 2 diffrent options when asked. make the right choices
+Make the right choices